What we offer you

 Target group | Lawyers and economists with a strong interest in competition and regulatory law |

-Contents | International and European competition law and their economic foundations; regulatory law in the digital economy, the telecommunication und energy sectors |
+Contents | European and international competition law and their economic foundations; the fundamentals of regulatory law and insights into different regulated markets |

 Lecturers | Professors from law and economics departments; practitioners from public authorities and international law firms |